 How do you prevent cancer?
 Cancer prevention is not the same as early cancer detection, or early cancer treatment.
-Our focus is prevention since early cancer detection is not the same as cancer prevention.
+Our focus is prevention, not “early detection,” or cancer treatment.

 Preventing cancer

-Preventing cancer requires effort: something you would do every day.
+Preventing cancer requires effort: something you would do daily.
 Prevention actions may also help increase the chance of a successful long-term remission after cancer detection.
 In other words, it is an effort you take to keep your health.
 When something is good for you, it’s good for you.

 Cancer prevention: make a complementary plan

 Survival statistics for cancer are still unacceptable.
-That’s because cancer treatment depends on the hijacked field of conventional cancer research, which desperately needs a new direction.
+That’s because cancer treatment depends on the hijacked field of cancer research, which desperately needs a new direction into alternatives.

 So, what can we do?
 Before any disease can take hold in the body, there are subtle changes in physiology that go undetected.
-The changes we are talking about are pre-disease, therefore there is no disease yet.
-That’s why early detection is not prevention.
-To detect disease, disease has to be there to some extent.
-True prevention is the action you take daily to prevent those subtle changes (before disease) from manifesting.
-Even, we want to reverse those subtle changes while we still can; before disease.
+They are pre-disease, so there is no disease detectable yet.
+Remember: early detection of disease is not prevention.
+To detect disease, a disease has to be there to some extent.
+True prevention is the action you take daily to prevent those subtle changes (before disease) from going bad.
+We want to reverse those subtle changes while we still can; before disease.
+So, for example, we order a new MVX blood test that shows us your level of toxicity.
+High toxicity is not a disease, but it can cause disease.
+If your toxicity is high, we want to work on decreasing that level of toxicity, before it turns into a disease like cancer.

 Define your goals

 Are you willing to make a plan to reduce the likelihood of ever having to cure cancer?
-Are you willing to take preventive steps and practice them daily?
-You must have a good, solid, starting point, and a way to recheck and restart if necessary.
-That’s how we can help you.
+Are you willing to take preventive steps like taking the right supplementation, and practice them daily?
+You must have a good, solid, starting point, and a simple way to periodically recheck your condition.
+That’s what we do.

 Be realistic with your goals

 Are you going to do this all by yourself?
 Will you accept professional guidance outside of an oncologist or surgeon?
-You need a supportive, complementary care to focus on addressing the underlying internal environment and conditions in your body.
-It’s not disease care, so there’s “nothing wrong with you” right now.
+Why not?
+You need a supportive, complementary care to focus on addressing the underlying internal environment in your body.
+It’s not disease-care, so there’s “nothing wrong with you” right now.
 Will you start right away?
-Why not?
-Are you going to make this decision on your own?
-If so, why would you make this decision alone?
-Talk about this with your most loved ones.
+Why wait?
+Are you going to make this decision on your own, or discuss this with your most loved ones?

-What kind of lifestyle change will you need?
-It could be just a simple addition to your routine.
-With your preventive care, will there be signs that you are on the right path?
+What kind of change would you need in your daily routine?
+It could be just a simple addition to your routine like taking a supplement when you eat.
+With your preventive care, there should be signs that you are on the right path.
 How soon can those signs be expected, and what would those signs be?
 Your complementary care specialist should have concrete answers to these questions!

 Nutrition is critical to your health

-Ultimately, we want to make your whole body stronger.
+Ultimately, we want to make your whole body more resilient.
 Let us help you with this task.
 This is the best prevention anywhere.
 Contact us for your initial appointment.